Get out of London! North-west to Hemel Hempstead

 The view west from Harrow Hill

-By Primrose Hill and Hampstead Heath, the route reaches Golders Green, then threads through the streets to find the Welsh Harp reservoir and Barn Hill.
+By Primrose Hill and Hampstead Heath, this route (one of the radial Get out of London! routes) reaches Golders Green, then threads through the streets to find the Welsh Harp reservoir and Barn Hill.
 It drops to Northwick Park before going over Harrow Hill to Pinner.
 Onwards through Oxhey Woods to reach the Grand Union Canal at Croxley Common Moor, the route completes its journey on the canal towpath through Cassiobury Park, and past Kings Langley and Apsley.
 The route ends at Hemel Hempstead station, which is the conventional start (and finish) of the Hertfordshire Way.

 Map